redis/redis-doc/commands/acl-setuser.md

 ## List of rules

-Redis ACL rules are split into two categories, rules that define command permissions, "Command rules", and rules that define user state, "User Management rules".
+Redis ACL rules are split into two categories, rules that define command permissions, "Command rules", and rules that define user state, "User management rules".
 This is a list of all the supported Redis ACL rules:

 ### Command rules